litestar-org/litestar/docs/tutorials/dto-tutorial/05-renaming-fields.rst

 Explicitly renaming fields
 ==========================

-We can rename fields explicitly using the :attr:`rename_fields <litestar.dto.factory.DTOConfig.rename_fields>` attribute.
+We can rename fields explicitly using the :attr:`rename_fields <litestar.dto.config.DTOConfig.rename_fields>` attribute.
 This attribute is a dictionary that maps the original field name to the new field name.

 In this example, we rename the ``address`` field to ``location``: